Skip to main content

 And here are three bonus rules, learned the hard way:

 The APG provides extensive detail on how to implement almost every common interface pattern.
 Check it before you start coding.
 Pay special attention to the Keyboard Interaction section -- if a component doesn't work with all the listed commands, it's not done.
-And, never just browse the ARIA spec looking for a role or attribute that sounds right (it's probably not).
-That's what the APG is for.
+Never just browse the ARIA spec looking for a role or attribute that sounds right (it's probably not) -- that's what the APG is for.

 Always test your implementations to make sure they actually work with assistive technologies.
 That means building in adequate time and getting additional resources if necessary.
-And if you are considering a library or framework, test their demos with the Keyboard Interactions in the APG.
+If you are considering a third-party library or framework, test their demos before you start using it.

-Especially with rich internet applications, accessibility can get complicated.
-If you're not an accessibility specialist, ask one -- the earlier in the process the better.
+ARIA can get complicated fast.
+If you're not an accessibility specialist, ask one for help -- the earlier in the process the better.

 More Information